EMajesty/dl4-mods/readme.md

 ![doublepresetschem](/pictures/doublepresetschem.png)

-* Isolate expression jack tabs to avoid shorting the tip to ground when no plug is inserted
+* Isolate expression jack tabs (tape, bending?) to avoid shorting the tip to ground when no plug is inserted

-(pic of bent jack tabs)
+(pic of isolated tabs)

 ## Expression Knob